VivaRado/variomatic/README/003_L1_implementation.md

 ### **Introduction / Phase Introduction / Implementation Phase / Solutions / Revisional / Functions**

+#### Logic Tree

+* ContourHolder: Takes .glif and imports the necessary data.
+Minor contour fixing like orientation.
+* GraphConstructor: Constructs a graph with the data necessary for the Evaluation Algorithms
+* GraphEvaluator: Evaluates the graph according to the Evaluation Algorithms
+* InstanceMatcher: Matches the Instance Points with the data collected from the Evaluator
+	* PointNormalizer: Normalizes the path types across all Instances

 #### Preparatory Functions

 These functions are used to create the numbers we need to run further comparison logic.
 We create the graphs and Center Transfer Trees for each Instance.